-Assume here, as we did in the lecture on representing syntax, that there is a type i of individuals and a type o for truth values.
-These objects are of 0th-order type.
-A predicate symbol is a function taking individuals to a truth value, so it is an object of first-order type.
-A function symbol is a function taking individuals to an individual, so it is also an object of first-order type.
-In the table, we classify logics by the order of the nonlogical symbols (e.g., for first-order logic: variables, function symbols, predicate symbols).
+• If τ_1, \ldots, τ_n are predicate types, then $\tau_1 \to \ldots \to \tau_n \to o$ is a predicate type whose order is 1+ the maximum of the orders of τ_1, \ldots, τ_n .
+Note that this means that there are no function symbols, since we did not consider types of the form $\ldots \rightarrow i$.
+However it is better to say that we simply disregard them in the subsequent explanations, for simplicity.
+In the table, we classify logics by the order of the nonlogical symbols (e.g., for first-order logic: variables, predicate symbols).
 A hierarchy of logics is obtained by the following alternation: - admit an additional order for the non-logical symbols in the logic; - admit quantification over symbols of that order.